Skip to content

 The verdict

 Audioengine A2+ is the best all-around computer speaker for most premium desk setups.
-Kanto ORA is the compact upgrade.
-Creative Pebble is the budget answer.
-Edifier is the best value when you have room for larger powered speakers.
+Kanto ORA is the compact subwoofer-ready upgrade.
+Creative Pebble Pro is the budget answer.
+Edifier MR4 is the value choice when a wired creator desk has room for larger powered speakers.

 Related reading: Complete Home Audio Setup, Best Bluetooth Speakers, and Best Soundbars.